Q3D/q3dfit/docs/index.rst

 .. warning::

    This software has not yet been officially released.
 You are viewing pre-release test documentation and content in active development.
+We are not yet able to provide user support.
+If you find a bug or have a feature request, please `submit an issue <https://github.com/Q3D/q3dfit/issues>`_.

 Our papers describing ``q3dfit`` and all its functionalities are currently in preparation and the links will be posted here.
 If you use